Conditional Statements

 • Statements with conditional phrases

-There are some statements that only works with conditional statements and those are -
+Some statements only work with conditional statements, and those are -

 • CONTINUE